abboudl/Chik-p/readme.md

 ## Infrastructure Build Process

 1. **Initial Setup Stage**
-    - Create a Google Account and a Google Cloud Platform (GCP) project for the CTF
+    - Create a Google account and a Google Cloud Platform (GCP) project for the CTF
     - Set up the CTF Management VM
     - Create a gcloud service account and activate it on the management VM
     - Generate SSH Keys for accounts critical to the success of the infrastructure build process
     - Create a LastPass account for the CTF infrastructure and seed it with credentials
 3. **Cloud Resource Provisioning Stage**
-    - Run gcloud scripts to privision cloud resources and set up the CTF's foundation (hosts, IPs, Firewall rules, etc.)
+    - Run gcloud scripts to privision cloud resources and set up the CTF's foundation (hosts, IPs, firewall rules, etc.)
-    - Configure DNS A Records for internet-facing hosts (VPN host, Nginx host, and HAProxy host).
+    - Configure DNS A records for internet-facing hosts (VPN host, Nginx host, and HAProxy host).
 4. **VPN Setup Stage**
     - Run Ansible playbooks to configure the Wireguard VPN host (install required packages, deploy credentials, etc.)
     - Run an Ansible playbook to deploy the Wireguard service and gain the ability to connect to the CTF's internal network